MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/dfs-namespaces/dfs-overview.md

 A namespace server is a domain controller or member server that hosts a namespace.
 The number of namespaces you can host on a server is determined by the operating system running on the namespace server.

-The following servers can host multiple domain-based and stand-alone namespaces:
+Servers that are running the following operating systems can host multiple domain-based namespaces in addition to a single stand-alone namespace.

-- Windows Server 2016 Datacenter
+- Windows Server 2016
-- Windows Server 2012 R2 Datacenter
+- Windows Server 2012 R2
-- Windows Server 2012 Datacenter
+- Windows Server 2012
-- Windows Server 2008 R2 Enterprise
-- Windows Server 2008 R2 Datacenter
+- Windows Server 2008 R2 Datacenter/Enterprise
-- Windows Server 2008 Enterprise
-- Windows Server 2008 Datacenter

-Servers that are running the following operating systems can host multiple domain-based namespaces in addition to a single stand-alone namespace:
+Servers that are running the following operating systems can host a single stand-alone namespace:

-- Windows Server 2016 Standard
-- Windows Server 2012 R2 Standard
-- Windows Server 2012 Standard
 - Windows Server 2008 R2 Standard
-- Windows Server 2008 Standard

 The following table describes additional factors to consider when choosing servers to host a namespace.